Understanding Blue Screen or Stop Errors

 • Core system services have been terminated (e.g., Local Security Authority or Client/Server Runtime Subsystem).

 Bug checks provide diagnostic information such as STOP codes and driver names that can help lead to problem resolution.
 Because of the volatile state of the system, this information cannot always be recorded when the event occurs.
-It is important that you record the information associated with the bug check and driver information sections.
-Many of the bug check messages have relevant information that you should read and understand if they apply to your situation.
+When the error occurs, look for the “Stop Code” at the bottom of the screen.
+This is a one-word or hyphenated phrase that identifies the general area of the failure.
+Common stop codes include MEMORY_MANAGEMENT (usually hardware related) or IRQL_NOT_LESS_OR_EQUAL (usually a bad driver).
 Finally, if you have enabled memory dumps, wait until the dump is complete before restarting the computer (if you do not have automatic restart enabled).
 Your device vendor and/or Microsoft use the memory dumps to help understand the state of the system at the time that the bug check occurred.
-You can change the memory dump settings through the Startup and Recovery button in the System Properties’ Advanced tab, while the STOP messages might not always indicate the root cause of the problem, in combination with other sources of data; it can help direct a trained support technician to track down the root cause of the problem.
+While you can still adjust memory dump settings in System Properties, a more modern way to view these logs is through the Event Viewer or a third-party tool like BlueScreenView.
+These tools allow you to “read” the mini-dump files created during the crash, often pointing you to the exact .sys file or driver that caused the system to halt.

 Related Posts